 21. Fallen Branches

-Wander around and collect good-looking ones to arrange in a vase in order to make a homemade Christmas tree!
+Wander around and collect good-looking fallen branches.
+Then, arrange in a vase to make a homemade Christmas tree!
 Just hang ornaments and decorations all over!

 22. Printer Cartridges